-Through the DANS Program, the Government is ensuring that a minimum level of flights can continue, while also supporting flexibility and responsiveness to ensure the airline networks can respond to meet community needs in what continues to be an uncertain environment.
-In this way, the Government is ensuring that Australian aviation networks are able to continue to operate through the current COVID-19 situation, and that airlines are in a position to respond quickly to domestic travel demand as the situation changes and improves.
+The DANS Program ensures a minimum level of flights can continue, while also supporting flexibility and responsiveness so that airline networks can respond to meet community needs in what continues to be an uncertain environment.
+In this way, the Government is ensuring that Australian aviation networks are able to continue to operate throughout the pandemic, and that airlines are in a position to respond quickly to domestic travel demand as the situation changes and improves.

 Regional Airline Network Support Program